-Figure 56 shows an example (apologies for the poor image).
-The reference to "again hear dial tone" may have been a simplification, or in this system dial tone might have actually been used for the "deposit coin" signal.
+Figure 58 shows an example (apologies for the poor image).
+The reference to "again hear dial tone" likely means that here, dial tone was actually used for the "deposit coin" signal.

-Figure 56.
+Figure 58.
 Postpay instruction sign

 But of course few users would actually read that sign.